 The current CDM delivers meaningful workflow and cost benefits for banks.
 Given the material increase in existing and future exposure that banks have to physical risk events on property assets, extending the CDM will provide comprehensive foundation data fields to support end-to-end workflows for the integration of physical hazards like flood, fire and wind.

-Are you interested in supporting os-climate and its four projects?
+Are you interested in os-climate and RELATED projects?